Nargeshdb/Inference-Artifact/README.md

 # Artifact for "Inference of Resource Management Specifications" (OOPSLA 2023)

 This README.md file provides information about the artifact for "Inference of Resource Management Specifications."
-The artifact includes the implementation of the tool called "Resource Leak Inference" and the case study programs used in the experiments described in section 5 of the paper.
+The artifact includes the implementation of the tool called "Resource Leak Inference" (TODO(MS): Is this how we refer to the Java implementation of inference somewhere?) and the case study programs used in the experiments described in section 5 of the paper.
+(TODO(MS): should we say this document / Docker container contains only the Java implementation?)

+TODO(MS): be clear about which version of the paper this artifact validates, if needed.
+(I'm not sure if we need to submit a version of the paper with the artifact or not.)

 The artifact is provided as a Docker environment to facilitate easy reproduction.
 You can access it on Zenodo TODO.
 To get started, please follow the instructions below:

 ### Prerequisites

 Before running the artifact, make sure you have Docker installed on your machine.
-If you don't have Docker installed, you can find installation instructions [here](https://www.docker.com/get-started)).
+If you don't have Docker installed, you can find installation instructions [here](https://www.docker.com/get-started).

 ### Running the Artifact

-To run the artifact, execute the following commands:
+To run the artifact, execute the following command:

 ```
 docker run -it nargeshdb/resource_leak_inference:latest